How much do you really need to retire?

 Once you have your baseline calculated, it’s time to consider future expenses.
 Are you planning on selling your home to inject some funds into your super or do you need to rent or get another mortgage in the future?
 Do you want to travel?
 How many years do you need your funds to last and do you have any medical bills on the horizon?

 These factors will affect your numbers moving forward and are crucial in the planning for a safe and secure retirement.
-Think about all your options and what works best financially, ideally seeking professional help from an independent financial adviser to make sure you’re on the right track.
+Think about all your options and what works best financially, ideally seeking professional help from a financial adviser to make sure you’re on the right track.

 3. Start calculating